-The first morning of our vacation, we had the breakfast at the hotel.
+On the first morning of our vacation, we had breakfast at the hotel.
 We stayed at the Wyndham Wingate Hurricane Zion which was a very clean and spacious hotel.
-We did a queen suite here, so only had to get one room between the 6 of us (my parents came on the trip as well).
+We did a queen suite here, so we only had to get one room between the 6 of us (my parents came on the trip as well).

-Our plan was originally to go to Zion again, but we all decided that we had seen a lot of it, so we just started to make our way to the cabin we would be staying at in Boulder, Utah.
-As we were driving, we realized that Bryce Canyon National Park was on the way, so we changed the schedule even more and went at that time.
-Once we were done there, we were all hungry, so went to the next town on the way and ate at a place called Rustler’s Restaurant in Tropic, Utah, for a late lunch/early dinner.
+Our plan was originally to go to Zion again, but we all decided that we had seen a lot of it.
+So we started to make our way to the cabin we would be staying at in Boulder, Utah.
+As we were driving, we realized that Bryce Canyon National Park was on the way.
+So we changed the schedule even more and went at that time.
+Once we were done there we were all hungry.
+We went to the next town on the way and ate at a place called Rustler’s Restaurant in Tropic, Utah, for a late lunch/early dinner.
 We were all so full we didn’t eat anything else the rest of the day.

 We celebrated Tyler’s 5th birthday while on vacation!
-He was so worried about there not being any decorations so was happily surprised when he woke up to a bunch of green balloons (his favorite color) and a Happy Birthday banner!
+He was so worried about there not being any decorations and he was happily surprised when he woke up to a bunch of green balloons (his favorite color) and a Happy Birthday banner!
 We had our first breakfast at Boulder Mountain Guest Ranch, the cabins we stayed at for 4 nights.
-We had to turn in our choices the night before and it seemed like the choices were minimal.
+We had to turn in our choices the night before.
+It seemed like the choices were minimal.
 Once we got there, though, we realized it was still plenty of food for all of us and it was delicious.

-We attempted to go grocery shopping in Boulder, Utah, but the choices were very limited.
-We were told the closest “real” grocery store was in Loa which was about an hour away.
-When I looked it up, the store is in the area near Capitol Reef National Park, so we decided to go there for the day, then to Loa to get groceries.
+We attempted to go grocery shopping in Boulder.
+But the choices were very limited.
+We were told the closest “real” grocery store was in Loa though that was about an hour away.
+When I looked it up, the store is in the area near Capitol Reef National Park.
+So we decided to go there for the day, then to Loa to get groceries.
 While we were in Loa, we went to Marinia’s Country Cafe for another late lunch/early dinner.
 I got their “hot hamburger” which was a burger on toast with a gravy sauce.
 It was interesting but had a bit too much pepper in it for me.